deephaven-examples/lunch-n-learn/copilot/README.md

 - Filling in boiler plate code
 - Adding doc strings to functions
 - Ask questions about your code
-- Find bugs in the code.
+- Find bugs in the code

 ### What is Copilot Not Good For?